 The concept of productivity matches the relationship between the production of goods and the means (human, material, financial and organizational) necessary for its realization.
 It constitutes one of the fundamental stakes for any actor in the industry.

 Maximizing it is the permanent goal of any industrial companies, whatever the nature of his activity and the type of good.
-Among the main levers implemented for this purpose, continuous improvement undeniably occupies a preponderant status, especially as it aims for optimum efficiency, practicability and flexibility of processes.
+Among the main levers implemented for this purpose, continuous improvement undeniably occupies a preponderant status, especially as it aims for optimum efficiency, practicability, flexibility of processes and perfection.
 The elimination of the elements generating inefficiency and the evolution of the managerial culture is the major axes.

 Eliminate anything that can stop the production

 The essence of continuous improvement in the industry and one of its best-known methods is Lean Management.
+So, what is lean method?
 It lies in the elimination of anything that can contribute directly or indirectly to alter production, fluidity and performance.

-A whole organization is thus set up to hunt for undesirable factors, obstacles to productivity.
-This is, to use Japanese terminology, the:
+A whole organization is thus set up to hunt for undesirable factors, obstacles and constraints to productivity.
+This is, to use Japanese terminology as coined by one of the most prominent Japanese companies, Toyota Production System, the:

 - Muda (worthless transactions, wastage, stocks, corrections, retouching)